mschuchard/linter-ansible-syntax/README.md

 ### Usage
 - The Ansible syntax check only outputs the first error it encounters, and therefore only the first error in a playbook will be displayed.
+- Pulsar uses a legacy version of Node, and a bug within that version no longer permits this linter to capture Ansible warnings.
 - The Ansible syntax check functionality is only operable on a playbook.
 If your playbook contains roles and/or includes anywhere in the playbook, then these will be checked as well.
 - To quickly and easily access issues in other files, you will need to change the settings inside Linter-UI-Default.
 For `Panel Represents` and/or `Statusbar Represents`, you will need to change their options to `Entire Project`.
 This will allow you to use either display to quickly access issues in other files by clicking on the displayed information.